Insurance Fraud Criminal Defense Lawyer Joel Bacher

 - Evening hours for personal meetings

 For insurance fraud defense services in Wayne, Paterson, Passaic County and all of New Jersey, contact Joel Bacher at The Law Offices of Joel M. Bacher for a free consultation.
-Telephone 877-217-6903 or click to send an email.
+Call 877-217-6903 or send an email request.
 All consultations and written correspondences will be kept strictly confidential.